Martin BuserBib Number: 21

 Hometown: Big Lake, Alaska

-Born in Winterthur, Switzerland in 1958, Martin Buser, 59, became fascinated with sled dogs while still a teen.
+Born in Winterthur, Switzerland in 1958, Martin became fascinated with sled dogs while still a teen.
 He came to Alaska in 1979 to enhance his knowledge of care and training of sled dogs.
 He began working and training with long-time Alaskan mushers Earl and Natalie Norris and ran his first Iditarod in 1980.
 Martin and wife Kathy Chapoton, a retired teacher, reside in Big Lake, Alaska, where the family owns and manages Happy Trails Kennel.
 Their sons, Nikolai and Rohn, both named after Iditarod checkpoints, have been involved with dogs at various times in their lives.
 Nikolai currently resides in Seattle.
 Rohn completed three Iditarods, his first Iditarod in 2008, as a senior in high school.

 Martin runs the race each year with his dogs to test the success of their breeding, training and physical endurance.
 He regards his racers as true competitive athletes and prides his team on their longevity and spirit of competition.
-For nine years, Martin’s 2002 team held the record for the Fastest Iditarod by completing the race in 8 days, 22 hours, 46 minutes and 2 seconds.
+For nine years, Martin’s 2002 team held the record for the fastest Iditarod by completing the race in 8 days, 22 hours, 46 minutes and 2 seconds.

-As tribute to his treatment of his racers, Martin was awarded the coveted Leonhard Seppala Award an unprecedented five times, in 1988, 1993,1995, 1997 and again in 2014 for the most humanitarian care of his dogs.
+As a tribute to his treatment of his racers, Martin was awarded the coveted Leonhard Seppala Award an unprecedented five times, in 1988, 1993,1995, 1997 and again in 2014 for the most humanitarian care of his dogs.
 The award was named for the most famous Alaskan musher who ran the longest and most dangerous stretch of the 1925, 674-mile diphtheria serum run from Nenana to Nome, which saved hundreds of lives.